Drozga/3D_tracking_MPU6050_BNO055/README.md

 # 3D Mapping with MPU6050 and GY-BNO055 Sensors

-This repository contains the code, explanations, and findings from my bachelor's thesis on 3D mapping using the MPU6050 and GY-BNO055 sensors.
+This repository contains the code, explanations, and findings from my bachelor's thesis on *3D mapping using the MPU6050 and GY-BNO055 sensors*.
 The project explores sensor-based motion tracking, enabling the mapping of movement in three-dimensional space through oscillatory, circular, and more complex motion patterns.
 The insights and results of this research provide a foundation for further applications in fields requiring precise spatial orientation and position tracking.

 ## Project Overview